learn-co-curriculum/react-ts-react-router-dynamic-routes/README.md

 - Create nested routes in React Router
 - Use URL parameters in React Router
-- Use the `useRouteMatch` and `useParams` hooks to access information about React Router's internal state
+- Use the `useMatch` and `useParams` hooks to access information about React Router's internal state

 ## Introduction